All Episodes

 It's on one cent keywords, so Twitter has to shut me down.

-Now, this one may be kind of a tricky one because it may be that I strayed over a line by using uh Hillary Clinton in one of my ad campaigns.
+Now, this one may be kind of a tricky one because it may be that I strayed over a line by using Hillary Clinton in one of my ad campaigns.

-Uh first I isolated the um uh audience I wanted.
+First, I isolated the audience I wanted.

-But when you set up a new campaign, it um provides you with the ability to choose various different options, I mean tons of options, and then to add your keywords that you want to uh zero in on.
+But when you set up a new campaign, it provides you with the ability to choose various different options, I mean tons of options, and then to add your keywords that you want to zero in on.

 They're not saying go here, you're not saying go here and buy this.